 As a relatively young theory, its growth, acceptance, employment and how people actually understand Connectivism all depend partially on how it is represented.
 Representing a theory inaccurately limits the quality of the potential connections made with that theory, an insurmountable obstacle for such a theory that is concerned with the creation of successful networks and connections of specific quality to support this success.
+Secondly, to be clear, my position isn’t one of anti-Connectivism.
+To say that Connectivism is not a learning theory is not to devalue the theory.
+I seek to clarify what Connectivism is and to hopefully bring up some questions, presenting it as a fundamental theory of Education, not Learning.
+Education is Intention There are any number of network types in the world: Restaurant Franchises, Delivery Networks, even Networks of Excellence.

 Gallery Of Cognitive Scientists.
 When I create PowerPoint lectures for my classes, I like to include pictures of the researchers who are being discussed.
 I have found that I spend a great deal of time searching the webs for pictures of people related to course content.
 This gallery is designed to be used by other people with similar lecture-building interests, in an attempt to make the whole process less time consuming.
 The buttons on the left take you to lists of cognitive scientists whose last name begins with the selected letter.
 From the list, you can be taken to a picture and, when possible, to a link to their home page and to the site from which the picture was discovered.